-In 2017, at the D23 Expo, it was announced that the Great Movie Ride would close to make way for a new Mickey Mouse-themed attraction, due to open in 2019.
+In 2017, at the D23 Expo, it was announced that the Great Movie Ride would close to make way for a new Mickey Mouse-themed attraction, Mickey & Minnie’s Runaway Railway, opening March 4, 2020.
 The Chinese Theater, however, remains as the park’s icon.

 HOLLYWOOD BOULEVARD: At Disney’s Hollywood Studios, guests enter the turnstiles onto the main street, Hollywood Boulevard, where reality blends into fantasy — neon and chrome, art deco and modern architecture dominate the scenery.
 To enhance the old-time atmosphere, Citizens of Hollywood (formerly known as Streetmosphere) characters like 1930s detectives, starlets and gossip columnists, populate the streets, interacting with the crowds they draw.
 Colorful shops and restaurants reinforce the feeling of yesteryear — the Hollywood Brown Derby, for example, faithfully recalls the landmark meeting place of the stars, right down to its signature Cobb salad and grapefruit cake.